Read this article to learn about Sociology optional for UPSC Exam

 (b) Types of religious practices: animism, monism, pluralism, sects, cults.

 (c) Religion in modern society: religion and science, secularization, religious revivalism, fundamentalism.

 (a) Family, household, marriage.

 (c) Lineage and descent.

-(d) Patriarchy and sexual division of labour.
+(d) Patriarchy and the sexual division of labor.

 (e) Contemporary trends.

 10. Social Change in Modern Society: